jyotiyadav94/ChromeExtensionWebcamMicrophoneEdgeDetection/README.md

 - Open Chrome and navigate to chrome://extensions/.
 - Enable "Developer mode" by toggling the switch in the top right corner.
 - Click on the "Load unpacked" button.
-- Select the extension directory (Lifeverse).
+- Select the extension directory.